Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Choosing Non-Starchy and Steamed Vegetables

-Loading up on fiber-rich veggies helps you feel full and keeps your blood sugar steadier.
+Loading up on fiber-rich vegetables helps you feel full and keeps your blood sugar steadier.
 Try to fill half your plate with these when you can.
+If the restaurant offers a “double vegetable” option instead of a starchy side, take it.

 Opting for Low-Calorie and Low-Sugar Beverages